datahaven-net/zenaida/README.md

 Now it is time to configure access to EPP Gate from Django side - it will use RabbitMQ server as a client to send/receive EPP XML messages.

-First place your RabbitMQ client credentials in another file in your `keys` folder:
+First place your RabbitMQ client credentials in another file in your `~/keys-www-data` folder.

+Here is a small exception, because those credentials must be accessable from django software running on behalf of www-data user and nginx+uwsgi process ...
+In a previous step credentials for `zenaida-gate` service must be only accessable by `zenaida` user.

+To try to mitigate risks you can put those credentials in a separate folder with dedicated access from your Django application :

+        mkdir /home/zenaida/keys-www-data/
-        echo "localhost 5672 zenaida <password 1>" > /home/zenaida/keys/rabbitmq_client_credentials.txt
+        echo "localhost 5672 zenaida <password 1>" > /home/zenaida/keys-www-data/rabbitmq_client_credentials.txt
+        sudo sudo chown www-data -R keys-www-data/

 Edit file `src/main/params.py` and add such line:

-        RABBITMQ_CLIENT_CREDENTIALS_FILENAME = '/home/zenaida/keys/rabbitmq_client_credentials.txt'
+        RABBITMQ_CLIENT_CREDENTIALS_FILENAME = '/home/zenaida/keys-www-data/rabbitmq_client_credentials.txt'

+Also if you would like to store EPP traffic comming thru Zenaida Django application you can just set a file name to log it :

+        EPP_LOG_FILENAME = '/home/zenaida/logs/epp.log'

+You know, you can try to play with multiple console terminals running in parallel to see all stuff connected and run smoothly.

-If all components was set up correctly and running you should be able to use most of Zenaida functionality now.
-For example you can lookup some domains by going to http://www.yourdomain.com/lookup/ in your web browser and use Domain Search form.
+If all components was set up correctly and running right now on your machine you should be able to use most of Zenaida functionality now.
+For example you can lookup some domains by going to http://www.yourdomain.com/lookup/ or http://localhost:8000/ in your web browser and use Domain Search form to test it.